floatingatoll/irccloudapp/README.md

 IRCCloud
 ============

-Standalone irccloud.com client for OS X
+Standalone irccloud.com client for OS X. A fork of https://github.com/jnordberg/irccloudapp started to fix broken notifications in notification center.

 FEATURES
 --------